denzilferreira/com.aware.plugin.fitbit/README.md

 - **extra_last_3h**: (double) number of steps in the past 3h
 - **extra_last_5h**: (double) number of steps in the past 5h **ACTION_AWARE_PLUGIN_FITBIT_SYNC**
-Received broadcast to request the plugin to check for new data
+Received broadcast to request the plugin to check for new data on Fitbit's servers

 # Providers
 ##  Fitbit Devices